-The purpose of a smoke detector is to alert you to smoke and a fire in your home.
-Fires can spread rapidly, so the early detection of smoke can potentially save your life.
-Understanding the best placement of smoke detectors helps you to maximize the life-saving benefits that these devices provide.
+The purpose of a smoke detector is to alert you to smoke and/or a fire in your NJ home.
+Fires can spread fast, so the early detection of smoke can potentially save your and your family’s lives.
+Understanding the best placement of smoke detectors helps you to maximize the life-saving benefits that these devices can provide.

-How to Determine the Best Places for Smoke Detectors at Home
+How to Determine The Best Places for Smoke Detectors In The Home

-Consider location as you determine the best placement of smoke detectors at home.
-The location of your units determines how quickly they’ll detect smoke and how easily you hear the alarm.
-Fires are more likely to start in some areas of the home and you’ll want alarms to alert you of the danger.
+Consider the location as you choose placement of smoke detectors in your NJ home.
+The location of these units will determine how quickly they’ll not only detect the smoke, but how easily you can hear the resulting alarm.
+Fires are more likely to start in some areas of the home, like the kitchen, and so you’ll want to be sure that alarms alert you to the danger.

 Where Smoke Rises

-Smoke naturally rises so it will accumulate near the ceiling before it begins filling the lower part of a room.
+Smoke naturally rises, so it will accumulate near the ceiling before it begins filling the lower parts of any room.
 Smoke detectors will detect smoke faster when they are installed overhead.
-Air vents push smoke away from the detectors, so avoid placing detectors directly in the path of air from HVAC vents.
+Air vents push smoke away from the detectors, so best to avoid placing these detectors directly in the path of air from HVAC vents.

-By linking your detectors together, everyone in the home can receive a notification about a fire at the same time.
-The best placement of smoke detectors in the kitchen is several feet away from the primary cooking areas to prevent false alarms.
+And by linking the smoke detectors together, everyone in the home can receive a notification about a fire at the same time, regardless of where they are.
+The best placement of a smoke detector in the kitchen is going to be several feet away from the primary cooking areas, this to prevent false alarms.

 Dryer-related fires happen because of the heat that the dryer generates.
 This heat is removed through a ventilation duct, but the lint trap in the dryer and the duct can become clogged with lint.
-When this happens, the dryer gets superheated and the lint catches fire.
-When selecting the best placement for smoke detectors in the home, install a smoke detector near the clothes dryer.
+When this happens, the dryer gets superheated and the lint can easily catch fire.
+When considering the best placement for detectors in the home, be sure to include a smoke detector install near the clothing dryer.

-Prepare for a potential fire by knowing the best placement of smoke detectors in the home.
+Prepare for a potential fire by knowing the best placement of smoke detectors in your NJ home.